 The easiest way to travel the Canadian Rockies is by camper van.
 Not only does this mean you can save a tonne of your accommodation (since you can camp in this and not have to stay in hotels), but it’s just a fun way to travel.
 I love being able to pull up anywhere in our van, Elvis, and make a cup of tea or enjoy lunch with a view.

 If you’d prefer to go from Vancouver to Banff by car and stay in hotels or are happy to tent camp then you can hire a smaller car.
 Rentalcars.com is a great way to search for the best deal on car hire around the world so I’d suggest starting there.

 You can usually pick up and drop off your rental car in different cities.
-So, if you’re only doing this Canadian Rockies road trip in one direction then make sure to look for that option.
+So, if you’re only doing this Canadian Rockies vacation in one direction then make sure to look for that option.

 National Park entrance fee